cromlehg/GOToken/README.md

 1. Compile it in Remix with enamble optimization flag and compiler 0.4.18
 2. Deploy bytecode with MyEtherWallet.

-After crowdsale contract manager must call finishMinting.
+After crowdsale contract manager must call:
+1. finishITO
+2. Process mint extended tokens (setExtendedPercent, payExtraTokens)
+3. Finish token operations

 ### How to invest
 To purchase tokens investor should send ETH (more than minimum 0.1 ETH) to corresponding crowdsale contract.